-When the MCP3002 initiates the sample period, charge is stored on the sample capacitor.
+When the MCP3202 initiates the sample period, charge is stored on the sample capacitor.
 When the sample period is complete, the device converts one bit for each clock that is received.
 It is important for the user to note that a slow clock rate will allow charge to bleed off the sample cap while the conversion is taking place.
-At $85^{\circ}\text{C}$ (worst case condition), the part will maintain proper charge on the sample cap for $700~\mu s$ at $V{DD}$ = 2.7V and 1.5 ms at $V{DD}$ = 5V.
-This means that at $V{DD}$ = 2.7V, the time it takes to transmit the 1.5 clocks for the sample period and the 10 clocks for the actual conversion must not exceed $700~\mu s$ .
+At 85°C (worst case condition), the part will maintain proper charge on the sample capacitor for at least 1.2 ms after the sample period has ended.
+This means that the time between the end of the sample period and the time that all 12 data bits have been clocked out must not exceed 1.2 ms (effective clock frequency of 10 kHz).
 Failure to meet this criteria may induce linearity errors into the conversion outside the rated specifications.
+It should be noted that during the entire conversion cycle, the A/D converter does not require a constant clock speed or duty cycle, as long as all timing specifications are met.